Gear61/Software-Project-Ideas/README.md

 I believe that all of these ideas meet the following criteria:
 - Can hit 10k+ users within 2-3 months provided that there's sufficient investment
+- Are purely engineering problems.
+You don't need to do any business development to get users.
+You will notice that pretty much all of these projects are utility apps.
 - Are buildable by any level of engineer, even the junior engineer who just learned to code over the past 3 months
 - Are at least fairly original and not sufficiently solved (i.e. I did several Google searches and couldn't find something good).
 You won't find any "build a music app but better" type ideas here.
 - Can be built for free or on an extremely low budget (<$10/month)